This post may contain affiliate links. Read my whole disclosure here.

 So I talk about connection a lot!
-Ever since I discovered how much it can help me as a parent, I talked about it with other moms every time I had the chance.
+Ever since I discovered how much it could help me as a parent, I talked about it with other moms every time I had the chance.
 And I wrote about it many times here on the blog, hoping that it will help other parents too.

 One of the feedback that I’ve heard often about connecting with kids is that parents don’t have the time to do this.
-Because life is so busy and we have so many things to do in order to take care of our kids and all the other things on our to-do list.
+Because life is so busy and we have so many things to do to take care of our kids and all the other things on our to-do list.